eternalgarden/rzeka/README.md

 #### Automatic vs. Manual Circumstances

-Rzeka tracks circumstances automatically inside **Loom** - when your spell produces output matter, the input matter that triggered it is attached as a circumstance.
+Rzeka tracks circumstances automatically inside **Loom** (todo: isnt this misleading, arent we tracking circumstances in all main api methods?) - when your spell produces output matter, the input matter that triggered it is attached as a circumstance.
 You don't need to do anything for this to work.
 This relies on the single-threaded guarantee: the causal link between input and output is always unambiguous.

 If your output matter already has circumstances attached (via `.WithCircumstances()`), Rzeka will leave them alone and skip the automatic tracking.
 This means `.WithCircumstances()` inside a Loom lambda is an **active decision to override the default tracking**.

 **Where automatic tracking works:**
 - Synchronous Loom chains - the default, no action needed
 - `Shuttle` responses - if the responder does not stamp manually, Shuttle attaches the triggering request as the circumstance for you.
-If the responder *does* stamp manually (e.g. to thread Scry'd context streams), Shuttle leaves your stamp alone - see the [Shuttle stamping rule](#shuttle---requestresponse).
+If the responder *does* stamp manually (e.g. to thread Scry'd context matter), Shuttle leaves your stamp alone - see the [Shuttle stamping rule](#shuttle---requestresponse).

 **Where you must attach circumstances manually:**
 - Inside `Pluck` and `Ask` calls - pre-stamp the matter via `.WithCircumstances<T>(trigger)` when you have the triggering matter in scope